 After a registry request is submitted, the proposed change is reviewed by ROR’s metadata curation lead and curation advisory board to ensure it is in scope and in line with ROR’s metadata policies.
 Approved changes are assigned to a future release and the records go through a metadata preparation process and schema validation check before they are deployed on the ROR production site and made available in the ROR API and data dump.

 Registry data is updated on a rolling basis.
-New releases are available at least once every month, so the time between when a request is made and when the approved change appears in the registry is usually no more than 6 weeks.
+New releases are available at least once every month, so the time between when a request is made and when the approved change appears in the registry is usually 2-4 weeks.
 Not all requests are approved.

 Why did ROR develop this curation model?